thebrandonlucas/blog/src/routes/posts/lightning/micropayments/+page.md

 ## Conclusion

 Micropayments have arrived on the web, and this article just scratches the surface of what’s possible.
-While there are significant technological and psychological problems remaining, I hope the above examples show how far we’ve already come -- and how much further we can go -- for a cleaner, freer, and more expressive internet.
+While there are significant technological and mental barriers remaining, I hope the above examples show how far we’ve already come -- and how much further we can go -- for a cleaner, freer, and more expressive internet.